• Bread Machine

 • Whole Wheat Bagels – You just need to replace the bread flour with a 50/50 mix of whole wheat flour and bread flour.
 No other changes are required.
 Just follow the rest of the recipe.

 • Salt Bagels – Brush the egg wash on the shaped dough before placing the baking sheet in the oven.
-Sprinkle coarse salt crystals (i.e. kosher salt) on top of the egg wash.
+Sprinkle coarse salt crystals (e.g. kosher salt) on top of the egg wash.

-• Visitors – Any bagel making tips & what is your favorite topping to add to your bread machine bagels?
+• Visitors – What is your favorite topping to add to your bread machine bagels (e.g. an “everything” mix, dried onion flakes, poppy seeds, dried garlic flakes or cheese)?
 In addition, do have any tips on how to make homemade bagels even better?
 Please post your bagel suggestions in the comment section below.
-This is a great help to beginning bagel makers.
+Your comments & suggestions are a great help to beginning bagel makers.

-• Advanced visitor variations (FYI – you should master basic bagels before trying these variations) – Jessica made some chocolate chip bagels (and avoided the problem of the boiling water melting any chips on the outside of the bagel & creating a giant mess).
+• Jessica made some chocolate chip bagels (and avoided the problem of the boiling water melting any chips on the outside of the bagel & creating a giant mess).
 She posted the following tips – “I gently kneaded in a handful of chocolate chips into the individual pieces.
 I shaped my pieces into bagels.
 I was sure to fold in the chocolate chips so none of them were or exposed on the surface of the dough.
 I then boiled and baked each bagel.
 They came out perfect.
 Chocolate chips held up just fine.
 The bagels tasted great.”

 • Since you are making your bread machine bagels at home, they probably won’t all be perfectly shaped like machine-made bagels.
 But they will look pretty good and taste even better (in my opinion) than most grocery store bagels.